iclrsubmission2026/iclr-2026-submission/README.md

 # iclr-2026-submission
-This Repository contains code for ICLR 2026 Anonymous Submission
+This repository contains code for ICLR 2026 anonymous submission.